Regions of the Czech Republic

 Note: *preliminary data

-Several major companies, such as Škoda Auto, Toyota, Valeo, AERO Vodochody AEROSPACE, Eaton, RIGAKU, Hewlett Packard Enterprise, Foxconn, LINET, Lego, Amazon, Philip Morris and Procter & Gamble, have either their headquarters or operations facilities in Central Bohemia.
-The region’s current development is aimed at making it a leader in the implementation of technologies and innovations.
+Major companies, such as Škoda Auto, Toyota, Valeo, AERO Vodochody AEROSPACE, Eaton, RIGAKU, Foxconn, LINET, Lego, Amazon, Philip Morris, and Procter & Gamble, have headquarters or operations in Central Bohemia.
+The region’s development is focused on becoming a leader in technologies and innovations, attracting businesses and fostering economic growth.

 Petra Pecková